Sports Mouthguards in Mount Pleasant, MI

 - Cool Factor: What’s cooler than keeping your teeth intact?
 A custom-fit mouthguard comes in a variety of colors, so you can design one that matches your unique smile.
 Even some of the world’s best athletes wear custom mouthguards to bring some much-needed flair to their uniforms.

-- Confidence: If you have a wonderful smile, you want to do what you can to keep in protected.
+- Confidence: If you have a wonderful smile, you want to do what you can to keep it protected.
 A custom-fit mouthguard can help reduce your risk of injury during contact sports and physical activity.
-So, do not be afraid any longer, come in and get fitted for a custom fit mouthguard; it is inexpensive and takes only a few minutes.
+So, do not be afraid any longer.
+Come in and get fitted for a custom-fit mouthguard.
+It is inexpensive and takes only a few minutes.

 Should I always have to bite down on my mouthguard?

-No, this is a sign that your mouthguard doesn’t fit the way it should.
+No, this is a sign that your mouthguard doesn’t fit.
 Biting down constantly on the mouthguard can cause harmful effects, like issues with TMJ or pain throughout the jaw and neck.
 A custom-fit mouthguard fits comfortably without the need to bite down.

 Can my mouthguard make me sick?

-If you don’t clean your mouthguard properly, it can become a breeding ground for bacteria and can make you sick.
-This includes life-threatening mold forming, as well as bacteria that cause strep or staph infections.
+If you don’t clean your mouthguard properly, it can become a breeding ground for bacteria and make you sick.
+This includes life-threatening mold forming and bacteria that cause strep or staph infections.